rustybird/qubes-app-split-browser/README.md

         qvm-prefs --set browser-1 netvm none
         qvm-prefs --set browser-1 dispvm_netvm sys-whonix

 2. Copy `vm/` into your persistent VM (e.g. browser-1) and run `sudo make PREFIX=/usr/local install-persist`, or copy it into its TemplateVM (e.g. fedora-28) and run `sudo make install-persist`.
-Also make sure the `socat oathtool pwgen dmenu` commands are available, e.g. by installing the identically named packages in the TemplateVM.
+Also install the `dmenu oathtool pwgen python3-xcffib socat` packages (in the TemplateVM).

 3. Copy `vm/` into your "template for DisposableVMs" (e.g. whonix-ws-dvm) and run `sudo make PREFIX=/usr/local install-disp`, or copy it into its TemplateVM (e.g. whonix-ws) and run `sudo make install-disp`.
-Also make sure the `socat xdotool` commands are available, e.g. by installing the identically named packages in the TemplateVM.
+Also install the `socat xdotool` packages (in the TemplateVM).

 4. You can enable the Split Browser application launcher shortcuts for `browser-1` as usual through the Applications tab in VM Settings, or alternatively run `split-browser -h` in a terminal to see the help message.